galakhov/tg-channelposts-aggregator/server/README.md

 ### Nginx (Mis)configuration

-The nginx architecture in this project looks like this (where the first nginx is the so called _reverse proxy_ and is used to [route any incoming requests](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/): [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) based on [docker-gen](https://github.com/jwilder/docker-gen)):
+The nginx architecture in this project looks like this (where the first nginx is the so-called _reverse proxy_ and is used to [route any incoming requests](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/): [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) based on [docker-gen](https://github.com/jwilder/docker-gen)):

 ![Server archiceture](https://res.cloudinary.com/rootless/image/upload/v1576220080/private/nginx/architecture.jpg)